Important

 --workers=32

-Option 2: Use Google Sentencepiece tokenizer library.
+Option 2: Use the Google Sentencepiece tokenizer library.

 python <NeMo_ROOT_FOLDER>/scripts/nlp_language_modeling/preprocess_data_for_megatron.py \